guscarrian/expressive_furhat/report.md

 # 4. Implementation

 The system is implemented as a state machine that coordinates user detection, greeting, LLM calls, gesture generation, voice synthesis and conversation flow.
-Figure X illustrates the complete architecture, while the text below describes the behavior of each state and its actors.
+A description of the behavior of each state and its actors is as follows:

-### 4.1.
-Start → GetUser
+### Start → GetUser

 The system begins in the *Start* state and transitions to *GetUser*.
 Here, the *fhGetUser* actor attempts to detect the user.
 - onDone → transition to *Attend* state